-• Tests are open-book, open-notes, calculators allowed.

-• No makeup will be provided for any test missed.
+- Tests are on-campus - Tests are open-book, open-notes, calculators allowed. - No makeup will be provided for any test missed.
 Generally, you can request an incomplete in the course and makeup the missed test in the following semester.

 Project: